core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This is due to the fact that the client is not able to indicate the single intended recipient in a way which is secure and possible to process for Group OSCORE on the server side.
 In particular, Group OSCORE does not protect network addressing information such as the IP address of the intended recipient server.
 It follows that the server(s) receiving the redirected request cannot assert whether that was the original intention of the client, and would thus simply assume so.

-With particular reference to block-wise transfers {{RFC7959}}, Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}} points out that, while an initial request including the CoAP Block2 option can be sent over multicast, any other request in a transfer has to occur over unicast, individually addressing the servers in the group.

-Additional considerations are discussed in {{ssec-synch-challenge-response}}, with respect to requests including an CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} that has to be sent over unicast, as a challenge-response method for servers to achieve synchronization of client Sender Sequence Numbers.

 The impact of such an attack depends especially on the REST method of the request, i.e. the Inner CoAP Code of the OSCORE request message.
 In particular, safe methods such as GET and FETCH would trigger (several) unintended responses from the targeted server(s), while not resulting in destructive behavior.
 On the other hand, non safe methods such as PUT, POST and PATCH/iPATCH would result in the target server(s) taking active actions on their resources and possible cyber-physical environment, with the risk of destructive consequences and possible implications for safety.

 A client may instead use the pairwise mode defined in {{sec-pairwise-protection-req}}, in order to protect a request sent to a single group member by using pairwise keying material (see {{sec-derivation-pairwise}}).
 This prevents the attack discussed above by construction, as only the intended server is able to derive the pairwise keying material used by the client to protect the request.
 A client supporting the pairwise mode SHOULD use it to protect requests sent to a single group member over unicast, instead of using the group mode.
 For an example where this is not fulfilled, see Section 5.2.1 in {{I-D.tiloca-core-observe-multicast-notifications}}.

+With particular reference to block-wise transfers {{RFC7959}}, Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}} points out that, while an initial request including the CoAP Block2 option can be sent over multicast, any other request in a transfer has to occur over unicast, individually addressing the servers in the group.

+Additional considerations are discussed in {{ssec-synch-challenge-response}}, with respect to requests including an CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} that has to be sent over unicast, as a challenge-response method for servers to achieve synchronization of client Sender Sequence Numbers.

 ## End-to-end Protection {#ssec-e2e-protection}

 The same considerations from Section 12.1 of {{RFC8613}} hold for Group OSCORE.

 Additionally, (D)TLS and Group OSCORE can be combined for protecting message exchanges occurring over unicast.
-Instead, it is not possible to combine DTLS and Group OSCORE for protecting message exchanges where messages are (also) sent over multicast.
+However, it is not possible to combine DTLS and Group OSCORE for protecting message exchanges where messages are (also) sent over multicast.

-## Security Context Establishment {#ssec-ctx-establishment}

-The use of COSE_Encrypt0 and AEAD to protect messages as specified in this document requires an endpoint to be a member of an OSCORE group.

-That is, upon joining the group, the endpoint securely receives from the Group Manager the necessary input parameters, which are used to derive the Common Context and the Sender Context (see {{sec-context}}).
-The Group Manager ensures uniqueness of Sender IDs in the same group.

-Each different Recipient Context for decrypting messages from a particular sender can be derived at runtime, at the latest upon receiving a message from that sender for the first time.

-Countersignatures of group messages are verified by means of the public key of the respective sender endpoint.
-Upon nodes' joining, the Group Manager collects such public keys and MUST verify proof-of-possession of the respective private key.
-Later on, a group member can request from the Group Manager the public keys of other group members.

-The joining process can occur, for instance, as defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

 ## Master Secret {#ssec-master-secret}